fogfish/stream/README.md

 # stream

-The library implements a simple streaming abstraction to store linked-data, binary objects and its associated metadata at AWS storage services.
+The library implements a simple streaming abstraction to store binary objects and its associated metadata at AWS storage services.
 The library support AWS S3, AWS S3 PreSigned URLs.

 ## Inspiration